Planar Matrices and Arrays of Feynman Diagrams: Poles for Higher $k$: Introduction

-Given two rays $\mathcal{V}_1,\mathcal{V}_2$ we derive and prove a criteria to check compatibility in terms of their Feynman diagram components.
+Given two degenerated planar rays $\mathcal{V}_1,\mathcal{V}_2$ as poles, we derive and prove a criteria to check compatibility in terms of their Feynman diagram components.
 We show that this criteria can be translated to the weak separation condition recently studied in the mathematical literature, see e.g. \cite{speyer2020positive,arkanihamed2020positive,Early:2019eun,Early:2020hap}.
 We then provide an operation of addition which is equivalent to the Minkowski sum of the corresponding tropical vectors.
 Using this operation we can reconstruct the full facets, e.g. the planar collections and arrays previously obtained in \cite{Borges:2019csl,Cachazo:2019xjx}.
 More generally we can construct a graph of compatibility relations, where poles correspond to vertices and facets correspond to maximal \textit{cliques}.
 This gives a realization of our polytope as a Flag Complex, as observed long ago for the original construction of $\trg(3,6)$ \cite{speyer2004tropical}.
-As an example, using the poles for $(3,7),(3,8),(4,8)$ and $(4,9)$ recently obtained in \cite{He:2020ray} from the stringy canonical form construction, we provide a Mathematica implementation of the full compatibility graphs and recover the collections given in \cite{Cachazo:2019xjx} as their maximal cliques.
+We provide a Mathematica notebook as an ancillary file to implement this algorithm for all $(k,n)$ belonging to $(3,6)-(3,10)$ and $(4,7)-(4,9)$.

 This paper is organized as follows.
 In Section \ref{sec2} we construct poles as one-parameter arrays of degenerate Feynman diagrams and explain how to sum them to obtain higher dimensional objects, such as the full arrays of \cite{Cachazo:2019xjx}.
 We focus on $k=3,4$.
 We then provide the compatibility criteria for general $k$ and give a Mathematica implementation of the compatibility graphs.
-In Section \ref{sec3} we present both a kinematic and combinatoric description of the soft and hard limits of the generalized Feynman diagrams.
+In Section \ref{sec3} we present both a kinematic and combinatoric description of the soft and hard limits of the planar arrays of Feynman diagrams.
 We use it to construct the arrays corresponding to our poles, and further prove the general implementation of Grassmannian duality conjectured in \cite{Cachazo:2019xjx}.
 In the Discussion we outline future directions as well as a relation with matroid subdivision of the hypersimplex $\Delta(k,n)$.